neo-project/docs/docs/en-us/node/cli/cli.md

 ### open wallet

-Open the wallet file at the specified path.
+Opens the wallet file at the specified path.
 The wallet password is required to be entered when opening the wallet.

 ##### Syntax